derrickc1170/sep10-freedom-project/blog/entry05.md

 # Entry 5
-##### 4/11/24
+##### 4/11/25
 ### Context
-<p>Today In Sep 10,I am going showcase What i make from aframe.I gave myself 4 day to compeleted a project which it is really short to finish.</p><p>Doing this will make learn about of my learning tool.
+<p>Today In Sep 10,I am going showcase What i make from aframe.Aframe I gave myself 4 day to compeleted a project which it is really short to finish.</p> <p>Doing this during these 4 day will make learn about of my learning tool and show how I use aframe.</p>

 ### Code